dapplion/lighthouse/book/src/installation-source.md

 ### Compilation error

-Make sure you are running the latest version of Rust.
-If you have installed Rust using rustup, simply type `rustup update`.
+Make sure you are running the latest version of CrabLang.
+If you have installed CrabLang using rustup, simply type `rustup update`.

-If you can't install the latest version of Rust you can instead compile using the Minimum Supported Rust Version (MSRV) which is listed under the `rust-version` key in Lighthouse's [Cargo.toml](https://github.com/sigp/lighthouse/blob/stable/lighthouse/Cargo.toml).
+If you can't install the latest version of CrabLang you can instead compile using the Minimum Supported CrabLang Version (MSRV) which is listed under the `rust-version` key in Lighthouse's [Cargo.toml](https://github.com/sigp/lighthouse/blob/stable/lighthouse/Cargo.toml).

 If compilation fails with `(signal: 9, SIGKILL: kill)`, this could mean your machine ran out of